Here’s how many times the federal government has shut down

 President: Bill Clinton

-The first government shutdown to happen under the Clinton administration only lasted for five days, as Clinton vetoed a continuing resolution from former House Speaker Newt Gingrich (R-Ga.) and late Senate Majority Leader Bob Dole (R-Kan.) which included increases to Medicare premiums, rollbacks of environmental regulations and a requirement to balance the budget within seven years.
+The first government shutdown to happen under the Clinton administration only lasted for five days, as Clinton vetoed a continuing resolution from former Republican House Speaker Newt Gingrich of Georgia and the late Republican Senate Majority Leader Bob Dole of Kansas, which included increases to Medicare premiums, rollbacks of environmental regulations and a requirement to balance the budget within seven years.

 Year: 1990